 Stay relaxed and confident

-If you love your work dealing with clients and taking portrait etc., you have to stay relaxed and positive.
+If you love your work dealing with clients and taking portraits etc., you have to stay relaxed and positive.
 You have to stay professional, take your work seriously and take care of yourself.
 Good results do not always depend on the client alone.

 Get to know your client beforehand